ousia/iRaccoonShow/README.md

 * Generate a movie with variable frame–rate.
 Image quality with the [VP9 codec](http://www.vp9videocodec.com) seems to be the best available.
 And audio can be much compressed with a higher quality using the [Opus codec](http://www.opus-codec.org/).

-* PDF could be the a good format for vector–based presentations.
+* PDF can be a good format for vector–based presentations.
 It only requires some multimedia JavaScript and a PDF reader implemented by Adobe.

 ## License